Eleanor Oliphant is Completely Fine

-By Gail Honeyman, A well-meaning and optimistic story about isolation and mental illness
+By Gail Honeyman, A well-meaning but flawed story about isolation and mental illness

 I think pretty much everyone else has read Eleanor Oliphant is Completely Fine by now, or at least everyone among book bloggers, so I’m fairly late to this party.

 In Eleanor Oliphant is Completely Fine by Gail Honeyman, our protagonist is a damaged young woman.
 From the onset, it’s clear there’s something “off” about her that goes past mere social awkwardness.

 Eleanor Oliphant’s face is scarred, and her mother is institutionalized.
 She also receives periodic visits from a social worker, who brings up a past incident involving a fire that Eleanor refuses to discuss.